AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 `sweeps()`

-return an array which holds the sweep numbers of all displayed sweeps.
+return an 1d-array with the sweep numbers of all sweeps.
-`sweeps(all)` return an array of all available sweeps.

-Not implemented yet: The not-yet checked sweeps from overlay sweeps are automatically enabled.

 .. code-block:: bash